Skip to Content

 Supplies for Installing Hook and Eye Sewing

-You’ll also need essential tools such as a hand sewing needle, strong thread, scissors, and chalk or removable pen.
+Gather essential tools for sewing: a sharp needle (sizes 1–12), strong thread, scissors, and marking tools like tailor’s chalk or a removable pen.

 Step-by-Step Instructions for Installing Hook and Eye Sewing